Based on 12 reviews

 Meals: Breakfast

-Today we will depart for Chitwan National Park, the first national park of Nepal.
+Today, we will depart for Chitwan National Park, the first national park in Nepal.
 We will drive for approximately four hours (depending on traffic) to arrive in the afternoon.
 Here you will check in on one of the ethnic and eco-lodge in Sauraha.

-Here, the lodge manager will welcome the group, and later on, he will introduce you to your nature guide.
-A nature guide is required for any activity done in the national park.
+Here, the lodge manager will welcome the group and, later, introduce you to your nature guide.
+A nature guide is required for any activity in the national park.
 The guide will brief you on the list of activities and their schedule.

 Tharu people are the former inhabitants of Chitwan National Park.
-These people have their own culture, traditions, and customs.
-Every evening a group of Tharu people will present their cultural dance for an hour.
+They have their own culture, traditions, and customs.
+Every evening, a group of Tharu people presents their cultural dance for an hour.

 You can consult your leader and organize to see a cultural program in a nearby theatre.
 After the show, you can return to the hotel or any bar and enjoy a drink with your friends.